 Here’s a look at how much your points are worth through booking portals:

-- American Express Membership Rewards: 1 cent per point
+- American Express Membership Rewards: 2.0 cents per point

-- Capital One miles: 1 cent per point
+- Capital One miles: 1.7 cents per point

-- Citi ThankYou points: 1 cent per point
+- Citi ThankYou points: 1.0 cents per point

 Redeeming rewards through a travel portal lets you bypass all the hassles of finding award space across multiple airlines.
 You can see the flight you want and book it.
 The only downside?
 It’s not the best value proposition on premium cabin flights.
 Since redemption rates are tied to cash rates, you’ll end up using more points than through an airline program.

 If you like a challenge (and want to save money on subscriptions), you can always do it yourself.
 Researching and booking your own award flights can be challenging but immensely rewarding.
 Not only is it a useful skill you won’t have to rely on others for, but mastering it can help you stumble across award space that you may not otherwise find.